Actor Ezra Miller arrested again in Hawaii - NewsBreak

 Actor Ezra Miller arrested again in Hawaii

+The Hawaii Police Department reported that the incident happened on Tuesday, April 19, shortly after 1 a.m.

 According to police, Miller became irate after being asked to leave the home and reportedly threw a chair that hit a 26-year-old woman on the forehead.
-Police said she refused treatment for a cut.
+Police said she refused treatment for a cut.‘Justice League’ actor Ezra Miller arrested at Hawaii bar

 This incident is the latest of the 29-year-old visitor from Vermont’s legal troubles in Hawaii that began in March.
 Before this, Miller was arrested at a Hilo bar for disorderly conduct and harassment.